The following policy applies to all UNMC students.

-Failure by a student to pay a financial obligation owing to the University or to any department, division, or agency thereof, will result in denial of readmission, denial of transcripts, denial of registration for ensuing terms, and withholding of diplomas.
-Failure to pay tuition or to arrange for a payment plan by the deadline described below will result in administrative withdrawal from all courses and the program (dis-enrolled).
+Failure by a student to pay a financial obligation owed to the University or to any department, division, or agency thereof, will result in denial of readmission, denial of transcripts, denial of registration for ensuing terms, and withholding of diplomas.
+Failure to pay tuition or to arrange for a payment plan by the deadline described below will result in administrative withdrawal from all courses (dis-enrollment).
 Tuition for the entire term (RP 5.7.3) is still owed.

-- The initial billing statement is available on-line on the tenth day of the term.
-An email notification is sent to all students at their UNMC student email account.
-This email will direct you to log into Myrecords/PeopleSoft to access your bill.
-The due date recognized by the billing office is the one printed on the email notification of the billing statement.
-Students must make all effort to contact Student Services in advance of the deadline if they will have difficulty in paying their bill as payment plan options may be available.
+- The initial billing statement is available on-line two weeks prior to the start of the term.
+An e-mail notification is sent to all students at their UNMC student email account.
+This email will direct the student to log into My Records to access their bill.
+The due date recognized by the billing office is the one printed on the email notification and on the billing statement.
+Students must contact the Office of Student Accounts in advance of the deadline if they anticipate having difficulty in paying their bill as payment plan options may be available.

 - Payment due dates are communicated via the UNMC Office of Student Accounts website, student bills in MyRecords, and a student’s UNMC email.
 Failure to receive a billing email notification will NOT be an acceptable excuse for missing the payment deadline.
-Also, students failing to attend class meetings does not constitute withdrawal from the class and does NOT eliminate the obligation to pay all tuition and related fees.
-Please contact the UNMC Student Services Office if you have questions, phone 402 559 4199.
+Also, failure to attend class meetings does not constitute withdrawal from the class and does NOT eliminate the obligation to pay all tuition and related fees.

-- If payment is not received, and/or a formal payment agreement* to pay tuition/fees has not been signed by the student, an email will be sent to the student’s UNMC email account and a second billing statement will be sent via certified, return receipt mail, to the student’s billing address as recorded in PeopleSoft (mailed to current address if billing address is empty and to permanent address if current address is empty) four (4) days after the due date for the initial billing statement.
+- If payment is not received and/or the third-party payment plan through MyRecords to pay tuition/fees has not been established by the student, an email will be sent to the student’s UNMC email account.
+Additionally, a second billing statement will be sent to the student’s billing address as recorded in PeopleSoft (mailed to current address if billing address is empty and to permanent address if current address is empty) four (4) days after the due date for the initial billing statement.
 This email to the student’s UNMC email account and the second billing statement will include the delinquent tuition fee policy and a FINAL billing notice.
 The student’s program will then be notified with a list of students who are pending dis-enrollment.
 If no action is taken by the student at this point, the Office of Student Accounts will proceed with dis-enrollment.

-- Copies of this email and a change of status form will be sent to the respective academic dean and program director/graduate committee chairperson so that the student can be removed from classes and program activities once the timeline for appeal has expired or an appeal has been decided.
+- Copies of this email and a change of status form will be sent to the respective college so that the student can be removed from classes and program activities once the timeline for appeal has expired or an appeal has been decided.

 - The student will not be allowed to re-enroll during the current semester.